driftavalli/ONF-Certified-Associate-Study-notes/Study_Notes.md

   * Alpha
   * Bravo
 27. Match Actions
-  * Alpha
-  * Bravo
+  * When a packet arrives at an OpenFlow switch, the header fields are compared to the table entries.
+If a match in the table entries is found, the packet is either forwarded to the specified port/ports or dropped.
+If a match isn’t found, the packet is sent to the controller.
+The controller informs the switch how the packet is to be processed and to create a new flow entry.

 ### DOMAIN 4: SDN ARCHITECTURE AND ECOSYSTEM 25%
-1. Understand and Identify SDN architectural components, standards bodies, controller design, API’s and applications.
+Understand and Identify SDN architectural components, standards bodies, controller design, API’s and applications.
   * Alpha
   * Bravo

-2. SDN Layers
+1. SDN Layers
   * Alpha
   * Bravo
-3. SDN Architecture compared to Traditional Network Architectures
+2. SDN Architecture compared to Traditional Network Architectures
   * Alpha
   * Bravo
-4. Northbound API's
+3. Northbound API's
   * Alpha
   * Bravo
-5. Southbound API's
+4. Southbound API's
   * Alpha
   * Bravo
-6. East/West API's
+5. East/West API's
   * Alpha
   * Bravo
-7. Security and Availability
+6. Security and Availability
   * Alpha
   * Bravo
-8. Packet and Optical Integration methods
+7. Packet and Optical Integration methods
   * Alpha
   * Bravo
-9. Migration Strategies
+8. Migration Strategies
   * Alpha
   * Bravo
-10. Hybrid Mode Switches
+9. Hybrid Mode Switches
-  * Alpha
+  * HP Provision Switches
-  * Bravo
+  * Brocade VDX

 11. Organization in the SDN Ecosystem
   * Alpha
   * Bravo
 12. Standards Bodies and Industry alliances
-  * Alpha
+  * ONF (Open Networking Foundation)
+  * ETSI (European Telecommunication Standards Institute)
+  * IETF (Internet Engineering Task Force)
+  * IEEE (Institute of Electrical and Electronic Engineers)
+  * IMTC (International Multimedia Telecommunications Consortium)ITU (International Telecommunications Union)
-  * Bravo
+  *

 13. Network Operators and Enterprises
+  * Verizon
+  * NTT
+  * Deutsche Telekom
+  * AT&T
+  * Google
-  * Alpha
+  * Orange
-  * Bravo
+  * Vodafone

 14. Network Equipment Manufacturers
+  * HP (2920, 3500, 3800, 5400 ProCurve switches, )
+  * Brocade (ADX, CER 2000, CES 2000, MLX)
+  * Extreme Networks (Summit X670
+  * Cisco
+  * Juniper
+  * BigSwitch Networks
+  * Pica8
-  * Alpha
+  * IBM RackSwitch G8264T
-  * Bravo
+  * Infinera - DTN-X
+  * A10 Networks – AX Series

 15. Software vendors
+  * Juniper (Contrail, OpenContrail, NorthStar WAN SDN Controller)
+  * NEC (ProgrammableFlow Controller)
+  * HP (HP VAN SDN Controller)
+  * Cisco (Open SDN Controller, Application Policy Infrastructure Controller, APIC)
+  * Brocade (Vyatta Controller)
+  * B4N Controller
+  * Ericsson SDN Controller
+  * Extreme Networks OneController
+  * IBM Programmable Network Controller
-  * Alpha
+  * Inocybe Infrastructure Controller
+  * Nuage Virtualized Services Controller (VSC)
+  * Pica8 Integrated Open OVS Switch & Controller
-  * Bravo
+  * Plexxi Control

 16. Academic and Industry research institutions and labs
-  * Alpha
+  * Open Networking La (ON.LAB)
+  * Stanford Clean Slate Project
+  * Open Networking Research Center (ONRC)
+  * Electronics and Telecommunications Research Institute (ETRI)
+  * International Computer Science Institute (ICSI)
-  * Bravo
+  * Internet2
+  * Centre of Excellence in Next Generation Networks (CENGN)
+  * China Academy of Telecommunication Research, MIIT
+  * University of New Hampshire InterOperability Laboratory (UNH-IOL)

 17. Open Source Initiatives
+  * Open vSwitch
+  * OpenDaylight
+  * OpenStack Foundation
+  * OpenConfig
+  * OpenCloud Connect
+  * Open Compute Project
+  * Open Container Project
+  * Open Networking Summit
+  * OPNFV
-  * Alpha
+  * P4
-  * Bravo
+  * Open Virtual Alliance
+  * Multimedia and Mobile Communications Lab (MMLab)

 18. Who is the ONF and what do they do?
-  * Alpha
-  * Bravo
+  * Launched in 2011 by Deutsche Telekom, Facebook, Google, Microsoft, Verizon, and Yahoo!, ONF is a nonprofit organization dedicated to rethinking networking, and quickly and collaboratively bringing to market SDN standards and solutions.
+ONF is accelerating the delivery and commercialization of SDN and fostering a vibrant market of products, services, applications, customers, and users.
+The ONF is a user driven organization that is dedicated to accelerating the adoption of open Software-Defined Networking (SDN).

 19. Purpose
-  * Alpha
-  * Bravo
+  * ONF develops open standards such as the OpenFlow® Standard and the OpenFlow® Configuration and Management Protocol Standard.
+The OpenFlow® Standard is the first and only vendor-neutral standard communications interface defined between the control and forwarding layers of an SDN architecture.
+ONF working groups also work on providing interoperable solution development on SDN concepts such as frameworks, architecture, and standards.

 20. Structure
   * Alpha
   * Bravo
 21. Technical Working Groups
+  * Architecture and Framework.
+  * Forwarding Abstraction.
+  * Northbound Interfaces.
+  * Discussion Groups.
+  * Configuration and Management.
+  * Market Education.
+  * Optical Transport.
+  * Wireless & Mobile.
+  * Extensibility.
-  * Alpha
+  * Migration.
-  * Bravo
+  * Testing and Interoperability

 22. Open Source Software Development
   * Alpha
   * Bravo
 23. Activities and Initiatives
-  * Alpha
-  * Bravo
+  * ONF-Certified SDN Professional (OCSP): A certification program will provide vendor-neutral SDN credentials to complement certifications in other technologies and programming languages.
+  * ONF OpenFlow Conformance Testing Program: Conformance tests performed at independent, accredited labs that verify networking hardware and software from various vendors to assure compliance with the OpenFlow specification.
+  * Organizing PlugFest interoperability events, etc

 24. Controller Placement and Redundancy
   * Alpha
   * Bravo